Lucyjpjones/lj-fscr/README.md

 #### Wireframes vs. Site

+The live site has a few changes vs. what was displayed in the wireframes, which I have highlighted below;

-- social logins
+- social logins added
-- menu positioning
+- menu icon positioning
+- homepage amendments
+    - caousel moved down- wasnt visually pleasing to have two carousels on top of one another
+    - Decided to include blogs on homepage
+    - contact form added to homepage
+- Decided not to use red buttons- could cause user confusion

 ---